Hotfix Dynamic Hot Repair

 {

-// Fix by function signature.
-Only one of name and signature should be provided, otherwise an error will occur
+// By function signature.
+Only one of name or signature can be provided, otherwise an error will occur

 signature = "Int32 Foo2(Int32, Int32)",